Chemistry Olympiad

 2. High school students who will graduate no earlier than spring of a year in which they participate in the competition are eligible.

-3. Students must be under the 20 years of age on the first of July of the year of the competition.
+3. Students must be under 20 years of age on the first of July of the year of the competition.

 4. No more than two students per high school per local section may be nominated to take the national exam.
 In the case of magnet programs, split enrollment, or cyber students, a student’s school is defined as the high school from which the student will receive his or her diploma.